xjsender/haoide/README.md

 # Installation #
-You can install this plugin by search ```Salesforce IDE``` in package control
+You can install this plugin by search ```Salesforce IDE``` in package control Recommend to install ```tag``` plugin in package control to format your visualforce page, it's very useful.

 ## New Project
 + This command is used to download or update your project